not-a-lawyer/insult_classifier/README.md

 # Conclusions so far

 Intuitive interpretation of the given metrics for the English data is misleading, because seeing a score of 0.94 might seem good, but it's as bad as marking everything the same label as the most frequent label.
+On the other side, the Naive Bayes metrics on the German data are a real improvement.

 # Topic Modeling